ShareX/sharex.github.io/docs/custom-uploader.md

 For example in this HTML code: `<input type="file" name="file_image">` file form name is `file_image`.

-## Response tab
+## URL

+* URL
+* Deletion URL
+* Thumbnail URL
+* Error message

-This tab can be used to parse response to get URL result.
+These textboxes can be used to parse response to get URL result.
 If response only contains URL then no need to write anything to URL textbox.

+Make sure to also parse error message so ShareX can show user friendly error message to users.

 ## Custom uploader syntax